 Homemade Cinnamon Applesauce Ornaments: A Fine Motor Project

 If you are looking for a holiday-themed fine motor and upper body strengthening activity for kids and older adults alike, this is it.
-These cinnamon applesauce ornaments are not only adorable and smell incredibly good this time of year, but making these ornaments add an upper body and fine motor strengthening aspect.
+These cinnamon applesauce ornaments are not only adorable and smell incredibly good this time of year, but making these ornaments adds an upper body and fine motor strengthening aspect.
 Plus, it’s a lot of fun too!

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, therapist, or other medical professional regarding a medical condition or treatment.
 This content is for informational purposes only.
+See full disclosure here.

 All links in this post are non-affiliate links, and are provided for your convenience.